aneto0/MARTe2/Docs/User/source/core/messages/messages.rst

 Filter                                                   Description
 ======================================================== ===========
 :vcisdoxygencl:`RegisteredMethodsMessageFilter`          Enables the call of remote Object functions using messages (see below).
 :vcisdoxygencl:`ReplyMessageCatcherMessageFilter`        Waits for a given reply to arrive.
-Tipically used with *indirect* messages.
+Typically used with *indirect* messages.
 :vcisdoxygencl:`QueueingMessageFilter`                   Listens for messages in the context of a different thread and puts the messages in a queue (shall be used with a :vcisdoxygencl:`QueuedMessageI`).
 :vcisdoxygencl:`QueuedReplyMessageCatcherFilter`         Similar to the :vcisdoxygencl:`ReplyMessageCatcherMessageFilter` but waits for the message in the context of a different thread.
 ======================================================== ===========